Medicare Part C has not been discontinued. However, Medigap Plan C is no longer available to new Medicare enrollees from January 1, 2020.

 Because there is a Medicare Part C and a Medigap Plan C, the two different policies may be confused.
 Here is a guide to the basic differences between them:

-• Medicare is a government health insurance program, which includes Part A, Part B, and Part D. It is generally available to a person who is 65 years old, or to a person with end stage renal disease, or sometimes to younger people with certain disabilities.
+• Medicare is a government health insurance program, which includes Part A, Part B, and sometimes Part D. It is generally available to a person who is 65 years old, or sometimes to younger people with certain conditions or disabilities.

 A person cannot use a Medicare supplement plan with a Medicare Advantage Plan.
 Medigap helps pay the out-of-pocket costs of Medicare parts A and B. It is not allowed to help cover costs from Medicare Advantage.

-Medicare Advantage plans are sometimes called Part C and are designed to be an alternative to original Medicare.
+Medicare Advantage plans are also known as Part C and are designed to be an alternative to Original Medicare.
 They are offered by private companies.

-The plans include the same coverage as offered by original Medicare, and may also include a drug prescription (Medicare Part D) plan.
+The plans include the same coverage as offered by Original Medicare, and many also include prescription drug coverage.
 All plans must follow Medicare rules.

 Medicare Advantage plans can also set different rules on how a person gets services.
 For example, some Advantage plans require a referral to see a specialist and others do not.